faberNovel/heart/CONTRIBUTING.md

 Now that your enhancements work perfectly and that you provide a changelog, it is time to submit for review:

 1. Push your local changes to the remote
-2. Using the Gitlab interface, check that every pipeline is green on the _Merge Request_
+2. Using the GitHub interface, check that every check
 3. If so, you can remove the _WIP:_ prefix from the title.

     If not, you have to open the pipeline and see what is failing, update your code and start the submitting process again.